Below, we explain what biomass, biofuel, bioenergy, and biogas are.

 Where Does Biomass Come From?

-There might be three main sources where biomass comes from:
+There might be three main sources of biomass:

 1. From edible food crops and plants

-2. From non edible organic material like residues and waste
+2. From non edible organic material like non edible crops, as well as residues and waste

 3. From algae (and microalgae)